akamai/terraform-provider-akamai/website/docs/r/edge_hostname.html.markdown

 ---
 layout: "akamai"
-page_title: "Akamai: secure edge hostname"
+page_title: "Akamai: edge hostname"
-sidebar_current: "docs-akamai-resource-secure-edge-hostname"
+sidebar_current: "docs-akamai-resource-edge-hostname"
 description: |-
-  Secure Edge Hostname
+  Edge Hostname
 ---

-# akamai_secure_edge_hostname
+# akamai_edge_hostname

-The `akamai_secure_edge_hostname` provides the resource for configuring a secure edge hostname that determines how requests for your site, app, or content are mapped to Akamai edge servers.
+The `akamai_edge_hostname` provides the resource for configuring a secure edge hostname that determines how requests for your site, app, or content are mapped to Akamai edge servers.

 An edge hostname is the CNAME target you use when directing your end user traffic to Akamai.
 In a typical DNS CNAME, your www.customer.com hostname corresponds to an edge hostname of www.customer.com.edgesuite.net.